seek4science/seek/tech/docker.md

 If you are doing your own development, or you want to tweak the Docker image, it is simple to build your own.

-You need first of course, to have the SEEK code which you can get from [GitHub](https://github.com/seek4science/seek), see [Installing SEEK](install.html)
+You need first of course, to have the SEEK code which you can get from [GitHub](https://github.com/seek4science/seek), see [Installing SEEK](install.html#getting-seek)

 The Docker image is determined by the [Dockerfile](https://github.com/seek4science/seek/blob/master/Dockerfile), and in most cases you shouldn't need to change this.

 To build your own image, simply run the following from the root of the source folder

     docker build -t my-seek .

 where my-seek is the name of your image.
-You can then run it, for example
+Once it is built successfully, you can then run it, for example

     docker run -d -p 8080:80 -v seek-filestore:/seek/filestore -v seek-db:/seek/sqlite3-db --name seek my-seek

 If you are doing significant development on a Github fork of SEEK, you may want to look at [Automated builds with Docker Hub](https://docs.docker.com/docker-hub/builds/)